-Aptly known as a shoppers paradise, there is something for everyone to buy in the UAE.
-Bargains abound but you do need to know where to look.
+Aptly known as a shoppers paradise, there is something for everyone in the UAE.

-A visit to any of the gold souqs or gold centres is an absolute must.
+A visit to any of the gold souqs or gold centres is a delightful experience.
 All cities have dedicated gold souqs as well as an assortment of individual stores in upmarket malls.
-The range is largest in the souqs, and indeed many exclusive jewellery boutiques are based in the souq.
-You will find row upon row of shops with dazzling displays of gold jewellery in every conceivable design and purity: Eighteen- and 22-carat are common, but 24-karat is also available, although the deep yellow hue of the high-carat jewellery is not to everyones taste.
-If you wish you can also purchase kilo bars, ten tola bars, small minted bars and gold bullion bars.
-The basic cost of the gold is set by weight daily check the daily prices in the local newspapers.
-But be aware that the quoted price does not include making changes, the cost of which varies according to shop and style of jewellery.
-Most products are not necessarily as cheap as you would expect when comparing items of similar appearance in Europe to the UAE but pick the piece up and you will understand why the price is as it is, most jewellery made and sold here is solid and so you are literally getting twice as much, or more, gold for your money.
+The range is largest in the souqs and many exclusive jewellery boutiques are based in souqs.
+Row upon row of shops with dazzling displays of gold jewellery in every conceivable design and purity line the corridors: 18- and 22-carat are common, but 24-karat is also popular, although the deep yellow hue of this high-carat jewellery is not to everyones taste.
+Kilo bars, ten tola bars, small minted bars and gold bullion bars are also available for purchase.
+The basic cost of the gold is set by weight daily.
+But the quoted price does not include making changes, the cost of which varies according to shop and style of jewellery.

 In the spice souqs, sacks of exotic spices spill out into the narrow alleyways, filling the area with a heady aroma.

 Try some of the following: